First, You Need a Plan

 Resources for operating a membership program:

-- Blue Avocado, an online magazine for nonprofits, lists eight strategic mistakes to avoid when operating a membership programs
+- Blue Avocado, an online magazine for nonprofits, lists eight strategic mistakes to avoid when operating a membership program.

 - How can museums use digital technologies to grow their membership?
 This article by Allegra Burnette examines the Museum of Modern Art’s digital membership model.